Sus Verleyen, Knack's first editor-in-chief.

 In the autumn of 2002 Nest was launched, a country lifestyle magazine with five editorial pillars: country living, home & garden, food & beverage, hobbies, fashion and health.
 The French-language counterpart comes after acquisition of the French magazine Tempo Verde.

 Bodytalk was launched in 2008, a monthly magazine in Dutch and French with four important pillars: Health, Food, Exercise and Psychology.

-In 2011, the weekly magazine Trends received a lifestyle magazine Trends Style six times per year.
+In 2011, the weekly magazine Trends received a lifestyle magazine Trends Style six times per year as supplement.

 In 2017, Roularta acquired the business magazine STERCK.
 STERCK is a multimedia brand offering 360 ° BtoB marketing solutions for the local business community, including network events.
 In addition to the original editions Limburg and Antwerp, the editions East and West Flanders were launched in 2019.

 Sanoma's Belgian magazines and websites were taken over in 2018.
 The weekly magazines Libelle / Femmes d'Aujourd'hui and Flair (N / F) and the monthly magazines Feeling / Gaël aim at a distinct female target group.

 In 2020, the yearbooks De Communiekrant and Loving You (for wedding couples ) will be integrated in the monthly magazine Steps.